 As individuals, we have the power to change our behavioural patterns.
 Taking a step each day in the right direction, will help with carbon neutrality ambitions.
 When multiplied with the contributions of all citizens, there can be no doubt that our collective actions will lead to a significant change in carbon emissions on the one hand, while communicating the correct message to industries and decision makers on the other: we are ready for change, and you need to act now, according our demands.
-27 Traffic jam, Madrid Spain, Image by wonderland Batuhan Akka

 Get Involved in Energy Projects This is more about peaceful, effective political protest than changing a lightbulb - demand your representatives ACT with urgency.
 But your everyday can make a difference too.
 Make your money work for you and the planet.
 Make Your Money Work for You - Invest For The Future As individuals, we can help steer the energy sector towards a greener future.
-Use Green Energy and Reduce Your Use with no signs of slowing down.